-Rosh Hashanah is the beginning of a new year.
-You know what that means, right?
-Exactly – a feast!
-That calls for delicious Kosher wine…
+Rosh Hashanah is the Jewish new year.
+You know what that means…

-Naturally, a nice bottle of wine is a great Rosh Hashanah gift to give to your host or hostess.
-Or if you’re hosting the seder yourself this year, then you might be worth getting a wine case (you can buy cases for any of the wine brands mentioned below).
+That’s why a nice bottle of wine is always a thoughtful gift on Rosh Hashanah.
+Heck, even if you’re the one hosting the seder this year, you might want to get a few of these wines yourself (you can even buy cases for wines I mentioned below).

 Top Wine Gift

 Barkan Classic is just that – a classic.
 It’s one of my go-to wines for Shabbat and holidays.

 - It’s dry, yet rich in flavor (with no bitter taste whatsoever).

 What more can you ask from a Rosh Hashanah wine?

 I’ve been planning to go on a Psagot wine tour for years now… every time I visit Jerusalem, I keep telling myself “this time I’m going”!
 Unfortunately – too much to do, too little time!

 In the meantime, I’ll have to settle for buying a bottle (and writing about it).

 Psagot’s Cabernet Sauvignon has a smooth, mouth-coating texture; a strong blackberries taste with a light spicy touch.